Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Abstract

 \section{Abstract}

-For nearly three decades frustrated magnetism research in three dimensions (3D) has centered on the pyrochlore geometry of corner-sharing tetrahedra and the classical spin liquid (CSL) known as spin ice.
-In this work, we propose that a lattice of corner-sharing octahedra---appropriately dubbed the octochlore lattice---may provide a next-generation platform for the study of 3D frustrated magnetism, with realizations in anti-perovskite and certain potassium-fluoride compounds.
-We study the phase diagram of Ising spins on the octochlore lattice with first- and second-neighbor interactions within each octahedron, which displays a rich variety of frustrated phases, including CSLs with extensive ground state degeneracies, as well as phases with subextensive ground state degeneracies intermediate between spin liquids and long-range order.
-In addition to a spin ice CSL, we identify a novel fracton CSL with excitations restricted to move along one-dimensional (1D) lines, which is a classical U(1) analog of the celebrated X-cube model, a paradigmatic realization of fracton topological order.
-The existence of these two CSLs is rationalized as condensation of 1D ferro-spinons bound states from a parent phase with subextensive degeneracy due to frustration of ferromagnetically polarized chains.
-We also find a spin nematic phase exhibiting two-stage dimensional reduction from cubic to tetragonal (uniaxial) and finally orthorhombic (biaxial) symmetry, driven by strong fluctuations arising from deconfined 1D antiferro-spinons.
-This work paves the way for the potential realization of fracton CSLs and the exploration of other exotic frustrated states in real materials.
+For nearly three decades, research on frustrated magnetism in three dimensions (3D) has centered on the pyrochlore lattice of corner-sharing tetrahedra and the classical spin liquid (CSL) known as spin ice.
+In this work, we propose that a lattice of corner-sharing octahedra---aptly dubbed the octochlore lattice---may provide a next-generation platform for the study of 3D frustrated magnetism, with realizations in anti-perovskite and certain alkali-rare-earth fluoride compounds.
+We study the phase diagram of Ising spins on the octochlore lattice with first- and second-neighbor interactions within each octahedron, finding that it displays a variety of frustrated phases.
+These include CSLs with extensive ground state degeneracies, as well as phases with subextensive ground state degeneracies intermediate between spin liquids and long-range order.
+Utilizing the framework of cluster multipole moments, we present a unified treatment of the variety of frustrated behaviors found in the phase diagram.
+In addition to a spin ice CSL, we identify a novel fracton CSL with subdimensional excitations restricted to move along one-dimensional (1D) lines, realizing a classical U(1) equivalent of the paradigmatic X-cube model harboring fracton topological order.
+These ``lineon'' quasiparticles carry magnetic quadrupole moments, contrasting the famous magnetic monopoles of spin ice.
+These two CSLs lie at the boundaries of a parent ``frustrated chains'' phase with subextensive degeneracy which exhibits a dimensional crossover from 3D paramagnet to disordered 1D chains.
+Each CSL corresponds to condensation of distinct bound states of chain-based ferro-spinons, giving rise to quasi-criticality near the ends of the phase associated to avoided Kasteleyn-like transitions.
+We also find a spin nematic phase whose ground states may be viewed as fracton crystals.
+Upon cooling, the system first enters a uniaxial nematic phase, then transitions to a biaxial nematic phase.
+The latter transition is driven by fluctuations arising from deconfinement of 1D antiferro-spinons owing to accidental symmetries of the subextensive ground state manifold, giving rise to dimensional reduction.
+This work paves the way for the realization of fracton CSLs and the exploration of other exotic states in underexplored 3D frustrated octochlore magnetic materials.